jeremiah-shaulov/deno_php_world/README.md

 6. `InterpreterError` - class for exceptions propagated from PHP.
 7. `InterpreterExitError` - this error is thrown in case PHP interpreter exits or crashes.
 8. `ResponseWithCookies` - type that `php.get_response()` returns.
+9. `start_proxy` - function that creates FastCGI proxy node between Web server and PHP-FPM, where PHP script can access Deno environment, and vise versa.

 ### Calling functions